 3/ The Concept of Quality

-It appears that value has been assimilated to the related concept of 'quality', meaning it is often assumed that seeking the value of a thing is equivalent to seeking its qualities.
-If we identify qualities in an action, such as 'goodness' or 'generosity,' we might consider that we have determined its value.
-To speak of traditionally recognised qualities—such as beauty, truth, and goodness—would be, then, to speak of values.
-As a result, the question 'What has value?' becomes analogous to asking, 'What has truth value?' or 'What has aesthetic value?'
+Value has often been assimilated to the related concept of 'quality', on the assumption that seeking the value of a thing is equivalent to seeking its qualities.
+If we identify qualities in an action, such as 'goodness' or 'generosity', we might consider that we have thereby determined its value.
+To speak of traditionally recognised qualities—such as beauty, truth, and goodness—would be, on this view, to speak of values.
+As a result, the question 'What has value?' becomes analogous to asking 'What has truth value?' or 'What has aesthetic value?'

-Thus, the assimilation of value with quality necessarily implies a theory that there are multiple kinds of value.
-If value is nothing more than quality, then, just as there are various kinds of quality (beautiful, good, etc.), there must also be various kinds of value.
-The effect of equating value with quality is that we speak of value in the plural, thereby referring to 'values' rather than 'value'.
-It is this shift to the plural that we believe warrants examination.
+The assimilation of value with quality necessarily implies a theory of multiple kinds of value.
+If value is nothing more than quality, then, just as there are various kinds of quality (beautiful, good, and so on), there must also be various kinds of value.
+The effect of equating value with quality is that we come to speak of value in the plural, referring to 'values' rather than 'value'.
+It is this shift to the plural that warrants examination.

-However, Bouglé deduces something quite different from this idea, namely, that there are multiple kinds of values: And this is why we say that there is a world of values.
-Whether aesthetic or moral, religious or economic, they all solicit our attention, appeal to our sympathies, and demand our efforts 3.
+From this, however, Bouglé draws a quite different conclusion: namely, that there are multiple kinds of values: And this is why we say that there is a world of values.
+Whether aesthetic or moral, religious or economic, they all solicit our attention, appeal to our sympathies, and demand our efforts

-He suggests that the advancement of human civilisation entails an increasing awareness of distinctions between various spheres of value: Men in primitive societies seemed to have little capacity to judge things and people from different perspectives: aesthetic, moral, religious, or economic.
+He suggests that the advancement of human civilisation entails a growing awareness of distinctions between various spheres of value: Men in primitive societies seemed to have little capacity to judge things and people from different perspectives: aesthetic, moral, religious, or economic.
 This ability grows with civilisation.
 The increasing complexity of civilisation makes such distinctions necessary, allowing each world of values to gradually gain its own autonomy.
-Art, morality, and technology each achieve independence in their own ways 4.
+Art, morality, and technology each achieve independence in their own ways

-As we can see, this conflation of value and quality leads us to envision values in the plural, prompting us to investigate whether or not they are interconnected.
-They must be plural because each quality represents a specific value—such as aesthetic or moral value—and thus the plurality of qualities results in a plurality of value types.
-This is the theory I will now attempt to demonstrate as unfounded.
+As we can see, conflating value with quality leads us to conceive of values in the plural, prompting the question of whether or not they are interconnected.
+They must be plural because each quality represents a specific value—aesthetic or moral, for instance—and the plurality of qualities thus yields a plurality of value types.
+This is the theory I will now attempt to show is unfounded.

 1. The Evolution of Values, ch.1